 - Get someone to your home as soon as possible to start pumping the water out of your basement

 Two Different Types of PlumbersDepending on the type of plumbing job you need, you may either want an emergency plumber or a plumber who will work with projects that involve remodeling.
-No matter what type of plumber you hire, you will need to make sure the plumber is properly licensed.Sometimes a simple search on Google of a name of a particular plumber or plumbing business can give you a good idea of what type of plumbing work they specialize in.
+No matter what type of plumber you hire, you will need to make sure the plumber is properly licensed.Sometimes a simple search on Google of the name of a particular plumber or plumbing business can give you a good idea of what type of plumbing work they specialize in.
 It can also be extremely helpful to read reviews of previous customers online, but be wary that not all reviews are from real customers.Another aspect to look at when considering how to find a plumber is how long the plumber has been in business.
 Your local Better Business Bureau site is particularly useful in determining how long a plumber has been in business, whether there have been any complaints against them, and what the customer reviews say.
-Additionally, ask the plumber about their liability insurance, as they should have a liability insurance police of at least $500,000 and should have worker’s compensation insurance.
+Additionally, ask the plumber about their liability insurance, as they should have a liability insurance policy of at least $500,000 and should have worker’s compensation insurance.

 Which Type is Right for You?The two types of plumbers can be described as follows:

 - Emergency plumber: Get recommendations from family, friends or realtors about the names of plumbers who are great for repair jobs.
 You may want to have this plumber in your home to repair some non-emergency plumbing problems so you can get an idea of their prices and the type of work that they do.
 You can also consider having them do a preventative plumbing inspection.
 This can show you how they treat you and your home.
 That way, when you have a true emergency, you will have their number handy and be able to give them a call.
 Don’t be surprised if the emergency rates are much higher.